shubhamag/3DMM_edges/README.md

+# Changes planned:
+Original version of the paper only does single image ftting.
+Intent is to modify top level code to accept an array of image input, and optiize the same model on all of tehm, i.e to combine multi view inputs and return a single final face shape.
+Theoretically should lead to significant improvements

 # 3DMM_edges
 This is a Matlab implementation of an algorithm for fully automatically fitting a 3D Morphable Model to a single image using landmarks and edge features.